 It takes a toll not just on their relationships but also on their hearts, minds, and bodies.

-This article contains 5 sings you might be emotionally addicted and how to overcome that addiction and start loving yourself.
+This article contains 9 signs you might be emotionally addicted and how to overcome that addiction and start loving yourself.

 Ready?
 Let’s get started!

 (2) a feeling of being out of control, and

 (3) continuation of a behavior despite adverse physical or psychological consequences.

 Two other elements that could be present are:

 (1) tolerance (progressively needing more of the object of addiction to get the same effect), and

 This means that addiction has more to do with how the object of addiction is affecting the individual’s life than it does with the object of addiction itself or its quantity.

 Addictive love, also referred to as “codependency,” or, “love avoidance,” is an inclusive term in that it includes men and women, single or coupled.